Elliptically Distributed Lozenge Tilings of a Hexagon: Distributions and transition probabilities

 where

-$w$ is the weight function for the discrete elliptic univariate biorthogonal functions discovered by Spiridonov and Zhedanov (see \cite{SZ1}, \cite{SZ2}).
-It is of course also the discrete elliptic Selberg density for $N=1$ (hence a $\Delta$-symbol in $n=1$ variable as seen in \eqref{discrete-selberg}).
-Notice in \eqref{tline2} above $B$ and $E$ play a special role, as does $F$.
-This will become more transparent in Section \ref{determinantal}. $w$ is elliptic in $q,v_1,v_2$ and $q^{\{t,S,T,N\}}$ (or, analogously, in $A,B,C,D,E,F,q$).
+Here we note $w$ is the weight function for the discrete elliptic univariate biorthogonal functions of Spiridonov and Zhedanov, see \cite{SZ1,SZ2}.
+It is of course also the discrete elliptic Selberg density for $N=1$, hence a $\Delta$-symbol in one variable as seen in~\eqref{discrete-selberg}.
+Notice in~\eqref{tline2} above~$B$ and~$E$ play a special role, as does $F$.
+This will become more transparent in Section~\ref{sec:corr}.
+The weight $w$ is elliptic in $q$, $v_1$, $v_2$ and $q^{\{t,S,T,N\}}$, or, analogously, in $A$, $B$, $C$, $D$, $E$, $F$, $q$.

-\begin{remark} Note that in the definition of $w$ above, the first line is given in terms of the geometry of the hexagon and the choice of the particular particle line (Case 2. in \eqref{4cases} as previously discussed), while the second line is intrinsic and the geometry of the hexagon only comes in after using \eqref{parmatching}.
-We can also define the equivalent of \eqref{parmatching} in the other 3 cases described in \eqref{4cases} (and the three other choices of 6 parameters differ from \eqref{parmatching} by (a): interchanging $S$ ant $t$, (b): shifting the 6 parameters in \eqref{parmatching} by $q^{\pm(t+S-T)})$, or (c): a combination of both (a) and (b)).
-We will not use this any further, as all calculations will be done in Case 2. from \eqref{4cases}. \end{remark}
+\begin{Remark} Note that in the definition of $w$ above, the first line is given in terms of the geometry of the hexagon and the choice of the particular particle line (Case 2 in \eqref{4cases} as previously discussed), while the second line is intrinsic and the geometry of the hexagon only comes in after using \eqref{parmatching}.
+We can also define the equivalent of \eqref{parmatching} in the other three cases described in~\eqref{4cases} (and the three other choices of six parameters differ from \eqref{parmatching} by~(a): interchanging~$S$ ant~$t$, (b):~shifting the six parameters in~\eqref{parmatching} by $q^{\pm(t+S-T)})$, or (c): a combination of both~(a) and~(b)).
+We will not use this any further, as all calculations will be done in Case 2 from \eqref{4cases}. \end{Remark}

-\begin{remark} The limit $v_1 = v_2 = \kappa \sqrt{p}, \ p \to 0$ gives the distributions present in \cite{BGR} at the $q$-Racah level.
-Also, as will be seen in Section \ref{determinantal}, such probabilities are structurally a product of a ``Vandermonde-like'' determinant squared (the first two products in \eqref{tline2}) and a product over the particles of univariate weights of elliptic biorthogonal functions.
-Indeed, under the appropriate limits, one can arrive from \eqref{tline2} to a much simpler (prototypical) such $N$-point function: the joint density of the $N$ eigenvalues of a GUE $N \times N$ random matrix. \end{remark}
+\begin{Remark}The limit $v_1 = v_2 = \kappa \sqrt{p}$, $p \to 0$ gives the distributions present in~\cite{BGR} at the $q$-Racah level.
+Such probabilities are also structurally a product of a Vandermonde-like determinant squared (the first two products in \eqref{tline2}) and a product over the particles of univariate weights.
+Indeed, under the appropriate limits, one can arrive from~\eqref{tline2} to a much simpler, prototypical such $N$-point function: the joint density of the~$N$ eigenvalues of a GUE $N \times N$ random matrix. \end{Remark}